-Tuition assistance grant money will be available to qualified C2C adult learners and can be used to pay a past debt at a MS public institution.
+C2C Grants can be used to pay a past debt at a MS public institution.
 To be considered for these one-time awards, please notify your C2C Coach.
-Your completed and current FAFSA and State Aid application must be on file for consideration.
+A completed and current FAFSA and state aid application must be on file for consideration.

 While incentives will vary by school, this is a list that many of the institutions are offering for adult learners.